 The imposition of road vehicle load and size standards essentially seeks to ensure the safety of road users and protect road infrastructures.

-In the context of Québec trade, these standards make it possible to support the flow of goods by extraprovincial and international road transportation.
+In the context of Québec trade, these standards make it possible to support the flow of goods by interprovincial and international road transportation.
 The Ministère wishes to support the development of high-performance vehicles and harmonization with other administrations.
 This is why it participates in a Canadian Task Force, the main mandate of which is to maintain the Federal-Provincial-Territorial Memorandum of Understanding respecting an Agreement on Vehicle Weights and Dimensions.
 This Memorandum of Understanding came into force in 1988.

 The Ministère also has other concerns related to sustainable development, such as the constraints regarding the environment and the application of these standards.